sadiqalkass/InvyPal/README.md

-📦 InvyMate – Smart Inventory Management
+📦 InvyPal – Smart Inventory Management
-InvyMate is a modern inventory management system powered by Appwrite, designed to help businesses efficiently track products, stock levels, and sales in real time.
+InvyPal is a modern inventory management system powered by Appwrite, designed to help businesses efficiently track products, stock levels, and sales in real time.
 🚀 Problem Statement
 Many businesses still rely on outdated inventory tracking (paper, spreadsheets), leading to stockouts, overstocking, and poor visibility into sales.
 💡 Our Solution
-InvyMate provides a simple, scalable, and real-time inventory platform where businesses can:
+InvyPal provides a simple, scalable, and real-time inventory platform where businesses can:
 - Add, edit, and manage products.
 - Track stock levels and receive low-stock alerts.
 - View insights through an interactive dashboard.